From integrals to combinatorial formulas of finite type invariants -- a case study: Proof of Theorem

-As a direct consequence of coordinates description on $\Cnf[M;n]$, one obtains that the codimension of $S_{\mathcal{A}}$ is $j$.
-In particular, faces of $\Cnf[M;n]$ of codimension $1$ correspond to a subset of the $n$ points either all colliding at the same time, or escaping to infinity at the same time.
-In Appendix \ref{sec:bundles}, we provide a more thorough summary of these constructions.
+As a direct consequence of coordinates description on $\Cnf[\R^k;n]$, one obtains that the codimension of $S_{\mathcal{A}}$ is $j$.
+In particular, faces of $\Cnf[\R^k;n]$ of codimension $1$ correspond to a subset of the $n$ points either all colliding at the same time, or escaping to infinity at the same time.